avaniishh123/brainlox-chatbot/README.md

 **Usage**

 Enter a query (e.g., "Do you offer cloud computing training?").
 The chatbot retrieves relevant course details.
 If no relevant course is found, it responds accordingly.

-**Contributing**

-Feel free to fork the repo, improve the chatbot, and submit a pull request.

-**License**

-MIT License - Free to use and modify.